cosmicexplorer/replace-all-text-nodes/README.md

 replace-all-text-nodes
 ======================

 Does what the name says.
+Replace all text nodes on the page (i.e. all text on the page), with an option to use a MutationObserver or repeat full-page replacement periodically to continue replacing text for new elements added via javascript.

+Created for use in [imposters](https://github.com/cosmicexplorer/imposters) and [concentraitor](https://github.com/cosmicexplorer/concentraitor).

 # API